kodecocodes/SC_NaeemShaikh/For Instructor/Alamofire-Routing/script.md

 This screencast is for developers who have experience using **Alamofire** in their apps.
 For those that have, probably you have created `APIManager` or `NetworkModel` of your apps using **Alamofire**, which ends up in a mess on every new version of APIs.
 Let's have look on an example **Alamofire**

-[TODO: Can you add more detail here, or an example, of what you mean by "mess", and what you mean by "every new version of APIs?
-I want to make sure the problem is clear.]

-## Display Demo [Example of "mess" and "new version APIs" change issue]

 [Note: This functions are already written up as a part of pre-requisite in the code, so no need to write it down, just need to focus on this functions on video editing.]

 In our screencast demo we have 3 **Alamofire** networking function with hardcoded URL, API endpoints with common `Authorization` token.